Big Data and AI Disillusionment

 Random Anomalies Don’t Translate into Insight

 AI’s real ability lies in identifying anomalies in massive amounts of data, making it ideal for use in production facilities and safety features of various kinds.
-But anomalies are only the first step to actionable insights, and not all insights are anomaly-based anyway.
+But the problem Is that anomalies are only the first step to actionable insights, and not all insights are anomaly-based anyway.
 Additionally, this process runs thousands of queries, eating up compute power and skyrocketing costs — with little of value to show for it.

 Finding truly meaningful business insights requires analyzing data in the context of business processes, market trends, and company goals.
 Knowing what to look for in the data and interpreting findings through the lens of domain knowledge and previous experiences is also crucial to the process.
-AI just doesn’t have this capability – yet.
+Big data AI just doesn’t have this capability – yet.

 Shallow Depth of Insight

-The insights that AI does uncover are typically surface-level, leaving much unknown.
+The insights that AI does uncover are typically surface-level, leaving much unknown and problems unresolved.
 For example, a sales director needs to stay updated on sales performance.
 AI will be able to tell her that a certain percentage of sales opportunities closed in a given month.
 But she needs to know more.
 She needs to know why sales dipped in a given month, which can only happen when she compares sales data with marketing data to learn that the company’s top-converting marketing channels delivered a significant percentage fewer leads that month.
 Only data exploration can tell her that.
 She also needs to know if her team could increase ACV by a certain percentage for the remainder of the quarter to make up the shortfall.
 To learn this, she must conduct a what-if analysis.

-The truth is, you don’t need AI to uncover even surface-level insights since your domain experts will know what questions to ask, eliminating the need to run thousands of queries on huge data sets.
+The truth is, you don’t need AI to uncover even surface-level insights since your domain experts will know what questions to ask, eliminating the need to run thousands of queries on big data sets.
 You can more efficiently target the queries that will produce insights, getting stronger insights while using less compute power.

 Business Domain Experts > AI